NoelTautges/GraphicsAdder/README.md

 1.)
 Make sure you're on Windows and have the Steam version of Outer Wilds installed

 2.)
-Download the latest release version of GraphicsAdder from the releases tab to the right
+Download the latest version of GraphicsAdder from the releases tab to the right

 3.)
 Back up your `OuterWilds_Data` folder (open by right clicking on Outer Wilds in Steam > Local Files > Browse) in case something goes wrong